se-for-sci/se-for-sci.github.io/content/week3/introoo.md

 you can just call `instance.exists()` instead, and it passes the instance in as the first value to the function (traditionally called `self`).

+In real world classes, each instance will contain multiple attributes and methods that use those attributes.
+By bundling the data and methods together, you limit namespace pollution and lessen the mental load required to use those methods.
+Think of a `FileSystem` class with several `Path` attributes for documents, downloads, backups, etc.  A method like `backup_home` in such a class would require no arguments; in a non-OOP implementation, each path would need a unique variable name to track what it contains.

 The "template" function in this case was `__init__`.
 In this function, you get the new, empty class and you have to add the members manually, just like in our template example.
 This will always run when classes are constructed, and it gets